-There are so many financial markets, every country is home to at least one, though they vary in size.
+There are so many financial markets, and every country is home to at least one, although they vary in size.
 Some are small while some others are internationally known, such as the New York Stock Exchange (NYSE) that trades trillions of dollars on a daily basis.
 Here are some types of financial markets.

 1. Stock market

 The stock market trades shares of ownership of public companies.
 Each share comes with a price, and investors make money with the stocks when they perform well in the market.
 It is easy to buy stocks.
 The real challenge is in choosing the right stocks that will earn money for the investor.